tundeiness/How_the_World_Works/README.md

 - Adding complexity through model parameters
 - How to tune models to improve fit
 - How to determine which model performs best
+- How to generate an evenly spaced array of input features x...
+- How to calculate sin(x) with NumPy functions...
+- How to randomly generate a corresponding array of noise values ϵ...